Table of Content

 - Why Choose Titan Biotech’s Soy Protein for Your Product?

 Hydrolyzed soy protein (HSP) is a high-protein food ingredient derived from processed soybeans by enzymatic hydrolysis of their protein into individual amino acids or peptides (protein fragments).

 There are various health effects of hydrolyzed soy protein.
 Protein gives various health benefits to the body, including improved digestion and absorption of vitamins and minerals.
 In addition, It has been shown to alleviate symptoms of irritable bowel syndrome (IBS), such as bloating and diarrhea type 2.
-Apart from that, hydrolyzed soy protein is used in hair products, to bring natural shine and moistening to the hair.

 How Does Hydrolyzed Soy Protein Work?

 The enzymatic hydrolysis of soybeans produces hydrolyzed soy protein (HSP).
 The hydrolysis process breaks down proteins into short peptides with amino acids linked together.
 These peptides are known as HSPs because they are similar to other proteins in animal tissues such as meat and fish.
 Still, they do not have the same nutritional value as meat and fish proteins because they lack essential amino acids such as lysine and methionine.